 GHG is considered as one of the major contributors to the climate change and global warming.
-The Group recognises that climate change is gradually concerned by the community as it affects our daily life and poses a risk to its business.
+The Group recognises that climate change is gradual concern by the community as it affects our daily life and poses a risk to its business.
 Hence the Group is committed to mitigating the effects of climate change and protecting the health of employees.
 The Group advocates green construction sites by planting green-leaf plants to increase oxygen content.

-Regarding the GHG emissions of the Group, direct emissions (scope 1) and indirect emissions (scope 2) are mainly resulted from combustion of fuels in machinery, use of purchased electricity and purchased towngas respectively.
+Regarding the GHG emissions of the Group, direct emissions (scope 1) and indirect emissions (scope 2) mainly resulted from the combustion of fuels in machinery, use of purchased electricity and purchased towngas respectively.
 Giving the majority of the GHG emissions of the Group come from energy consumption in construction activities, the Group tackles the carbon footprint by lowering the energy consumption in our business operations.
 Policies and procedures as described in the section "Use of Resources" to encourage energy saving have been incorporated throughout the operations in order to reduce the carbon footprint.
-The decrease in GHG emission in 2022 was in light of the effective implementation of energy saving policies despite of the increase in the provision of foundation work to customers in Hong Kong and the provision of construction work to customers in Singapore during the year.
-The Group has set comprehensive reduction target by 5% decrease in GHG emission intensity (per HK\$ millions of project turnover) within three years.
+The rise in total GHG emissions in 2023 was primarily due to higher consumption of fuel in business travel vehicles, as well as an increase in purchased electricity usage due to business expansion during the Reporting Period.
+The Group has set a comprehensive reduction target by 5% decrease in GHG emission intensity (per HK\$ million of project turnover) within three years.